-Total use = (PRIMECLUSTER requirements + User application requirements) / Total bandwidth of 100Mbps ethernet 100 = (0.024 + 144) / 240 100 = 60%
+Total use = (PRIMECLUSTER requirements + User application requirements) / Total bandwidth of 100 Mbps Ethernet boards x 100 = $(0.024 + 144) / 240 \times 100 = 60\%$

-This new configuration gives a comfortable 40 percent available bandwidth margin.
-PRIMECLUSTER supports a maximum of eight interconnect devices.
+This new configuration gives a comfortable 40 percent available bandwidth margin, which means that required margins (30 percent or more) are secured.
+PRIMECLUSTER supports a maximum of four cluster interconnect devices.
+In the example above, triple redundant cluster interconnects are used.